zhaozg/lua-openssl/README.md

  when arg is ec, table may with D,X,Y,Z,both are string value
 ```

- * private key should has it factor named n,q,e and so on, value is hex encoded string

 * ***openssl.pkey.get_public***(evp_pkey private) => evp_pkey
  * Return public key for private key